nartexyu/Bootcamp-Hw-9---README-Generator/README.md

 # README Generator

+    ## Description
-    Use fs and inquirer npm package to create a simple readme file.
+    This application uses fs and inquirer to generate a README for the user's repository.

     ## Installation
-    Go to the github repository and copy the link and git clone the repository onto your computer.
+    Git clone the repository onto your computer using the HTTPS or SSH link!

     ## Usage
-    In your terminal, run 'node index.js'
+    Open your terminal and type 'node index.js' and answer the prompted questions.

     ## Contributing
     Create a pull request and I will review your code!